OpenPIV/openpiv-python-gpu/README.md

 Depending on your platform, the CUDA toolkit or the CUDA-related python packages (`PyCUDA, scikit-cuda`) could be problematic to install.
-See the procedure in the last [section](#installing-cuda-toolkit) that might help with installing CUDA.
+See the procedure in the last [section](#installing-cuda-toolkit) for hel installing CUDA and scikit-CUDA.

 Clone the repository from GitHub: